TheRobBrennan/microsoft-parter-network/modules/Create serverless applications/README.md

 - Host a static website in an Azure Storage account
 - Modify a Vue.js and JavaScript web application to use SignalR

+Prerequisites:

+- Knowledge of JavaScript
+- Familiarity with Azure Functions, Azure Cosmos DB and Visual Studio Code

 ## Expose multiple Azure Function apps as a consistent API by using Azure API Management

 [Expose multiple Azure Function apps as a consistent API by using Azure API Management](https://docs.microsoft.com/en-us/learn/modules/build-serverless-api-with-functions-api-management/) (~41 mins)